opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 Pseudocode:
 ----
-The idea of the method could be demostrated in a high-level pseudocode whereas the whole C++ implementation of the proposed approach is implemented in `opencv/modules/calib/src/multiview_calibration.cpp` file.
+The idea of the method could be demonstrated in a high-level pseudocode whereas the whole C++ implementation of the proposed approach is implemented in `opencv/modules/calib/src/multiview_calibration.cpp` file.

 ```python
 def mutiviewCalibration (pattern_points, image_points, detection_mask):